Curtis McGrath: Sporting career

 At the 2016 ICF Paracanoe World Championships in Duisburg, Germany, McGrath won two gold medals in Men's KL2 200m and VL2 200m.
 In winning the Men's KL2 200m, a Paralympic Games event, he defeated six time world champion Markus Swoboda.

 McGrath competed at 2016 Invictus Games in Orlando, Florida, where he won IR4 one minute row.
 He also competed in swimming events.

 McGrath fulfilled his goal of winning the Men's KL2 200 m at the 2016 Rio Paralympics in a Paralympic record time of 42.190.
 It was Australia's first gold medal in paracanoe at the Paralympics.
 He was given the honour of being the Australian flag bearer at the Rio Paralympics Closing Ceremony.

 In February 2017, McGrath participated in a Rowing Australia Tokyo Paralympics training camp in Canberra.
 At the 2017 Australian Rowing Championships, Sydney International Regatta Centre, McGrath won the Trunk and Arms (TA) Men's Single Scull, in his first ever race.

 At the 2017 ICF Canoe Sprint World Championships in Račice, Czech Republic, McGrath won gold medals in Men's KL2 200m and VL2 200m.
 McGrath won gold medals in the Men's KL2 200m and Men's VL3 200m at the 2018 ICF Canoe Sprint World Championships in Montemor-o-Velho, Portugal.
-It was eight world championship gold medal.
+It was his eight world championship gold medal.

 At the 2019 ICF Canoe Sprint World Championships in Szeged, Hungary, McGrath won gold medals in the Men's KL2 200m and Men's VL3 200m.

 At the 2020 Summer Paralympics, McGrath won gold in both the Men's KL2 and the Men's VL3.
 In the Men's KL2, McGrath came third in his Heat, and first in his Semi-Final.
 He won the final in a time of 41.426.
 In the Men's VL3 he was unbeatable in both his Heat and in the Final.
 His time in the Final was 50.537.

+He was selected to compete at the 2024 Summer Paralympics in Paris, France.
+In the lead up to the Paralympics, McGrath won gold and bronze medals at the 2024 ICF World Para Canoe Championships in Szeged, Hungary.
+At the Paralympics, he won gold in the KL2.